What are header guards?

 The multiple inclusion problem

 When working with header files, you might encounter situations where a header gets included multiple times in the same compilation unit.
-This causes serious problems:
+This causes serious problems.

 A problematic example

-// math_constants.h - Mathematical constants
+// math_utils.h - Mathematical utilities

 geometry.h